stonemjs/docs/src/docs/architecture/build.md

 npx stone export rollup
 ```

 This will generate a file named `rollup.config.mjs` at the root of your project.
-From there, you can modify the config as needed — just keep in mind that **you’re taking full responsibility** for the changes.
+From there, you can modify the config as needed, just keep in mind that **you’re taking full responsibility** for the changes.

 This file exposes two named exports: